jilliangmeehan/viatrix/content/notes/books/the fox in the dandelion sea.md

 Would she still lead me into the depths of the dandelion sea, smiling slyly as we frolicked and breathed in the bitter fragrance that came from both the north and south winds?

-As I thought about such things, I became lost in sullen memory.
+As I thought about such things, I became lost in sullen [[content/notes/reference/motifs/memory|memory]].

 Yes, that's right.
-On that night that I could no longer remember clearly, when I was about to part with the girl I loved, this same moon had hung in the sky as well.
+On that night that I could no longer remember clearly, when I was about to part with the girl I loved, this same [[content/notes/reference/motifs/moon|moon]] had hung in the sky as well.
 "Thank you for everything up till now."

 Before I knew it, the fox had walked in front of me.
 She bowed, and her hair spilled over her shoulders, flowing like water in the glimmering moonlight.